 The trick here is to talk about a common neighbourhood party but when you describe it, let the examiner believe that it was an unusual experience for you.

 “A few years ago, as I recall, some of my neighbourhood teens suddenly knocked at my door.
 When I opened my front door, they hurled themselves inside and I felt an excitement working on them.
-They told me to help them in decoration for a party that was due to be held on the following weekend.
-As I mentioned before, I was quite an introvert person and I didn’t like the idea much.
+They told me to help them with decoration for a party that was due to be held on the following weekend.
+As I mentioned before, I was quite an introverted person and I didn’t like the idea much.
 However, when I saw the cute little faces, I couldn’t say no. I gave them my word that I’d help them decorate the party.
 Actually, one of the youngsters knew my mom and I suspect my mom told her about my skills in arts and crafts.

-The next day I worked with the kids in the nearby park where the party was due to held.
-They told me about the theme which was ‘Parent appreciation’, and I helped them buy necessary things for the decoration.
+The next day I worked with the kids in the nearby park where the party was due to be held.
+They told me about the theme which was ‘Parent appreciation’, and I helped them buy the necessary things for the decoration.
 I found it quite unusual and interesting to work with teenage boys and girls as I was way much older than them.
-The theme colour of the party was green; which was my favourite colour by chance.
+The theme colour of the party was green; which was my favorite colour by chance.
 I didn’t talk much but assisted the young kids to decorate the stage with green bamboo sticks and artificial green leaves.
 We also made some lanterns with bamboo and green leaves.

 Not as tough as you thought before!
 Right?